markus289/markus289.github.io/_notes/anaconda.md

     [Timer]
     # once a day, at 2AM
     OnCalendar=*-*-* 02:00:00
-    # Be kind to the Let's Encrypt servers: add a random delay of 0–3600 seconds
+    # Be kind to the servers: add a random delay of up to an hour (0–3600 seconds)
     RandomizedDelaySec=3600
     Persistent=true